aws-samples/medical-transcription-analysis/README.md

 * ```yarn build-app```: builds the react app
 * ```yarn start```: allows development of the web app locally.
 Changes can be viewed at http://localhost:3000
 * ```yarn destroy```: destroys the backend and client stacks

+### Additional Notes

+## Sample Data

+MTA has pre-loaded audio sample files.
+These samples were synthesized using data from [MTSamples.com](https://www.mtsamples.com/)